A Star Is Born (2018 soundtrack): Composition

-The soundtrack has been described as primarily a pop and blues rock album.
+The soundtrack of A Star Is Born has been described as primarily a pop, pop rock and blues rock album.
 It also incorporates elements of country, rock, folk rock, electropop, and dance-pop.
 An article by Paper divided the songs of the album into two categories: earthy tracks reminiscent of Joannes rootsy style, and upbeat pop songs in the vein of Gaga's on-screen persona, Ally.
-According to Billboard, its lyrics are about wanting change, its struggle, love, romance, and bonding, describing the music as "timeless, emotional, gritty and earnest.
+The soundtrack conveys the film's plot through its musical progression, moving from Jackson's Americana through the pair's duets to Ally's flashier pop material, before culminating in "I'll Never Love Again".
+The album blends live and studio recordings with ambient noise and audience feedback, helping recreate the atmosphere of the film and its concert performances.
+According to Billboards Karen Bliss, its lyrics are about wanting change, its struggle, love, romance, and bonding, describing the music as largely "timeless, emotional, gritty and earnest.
 They sound like songs written by artists who, quite frankly, are supremely messed up but hit to the core of the listener."